About > Our Story

 Created by visionary financier and philanthropist George Roberts and his wife Leanne, serving Bay Area nonprofits dedicated to improving public education and combating poverty.

-Led by George Roberts and founding executive director Jed Emerson, supporting Bay Area nonprofits to expand opportunities for homeless individuals.
+Led by George Roberts and founding executive director Jed Emerson, supporting Bay Area nonprofits to expand opportunities for people experiencing homeless.

 REDF established the Farber Internship Program in honor of entrepreneurial pioneer Michael E. Farber.
-To date, this program has introduced over 160 young people to the social enterprise field.
-Sixty percent of Farber graduates now work in organizations with a social focus.
+To date, this program has introduced over 190 young people to the social enterprise field.

 Social Purpose Enterprise and Venture Philanthropy in the New Millennium offered one of the earliest examples of a funder publicly shedding light on failures as well as successes, and amplifying the voice of practitioners on an equal footing with investors.
 Its practical lessons firmly positioned REDF and its network as catalysts of the social enterprise movement.

-REDF was one of 11 organizations to receive the inaugural SIF grant, totaling $7.5 million over five years from the Corporation for National and Community Service.
-The grant allowed REDF to expand to Los Angeles and beyond.
+Under the leadership of President & CEO Carla Javits, REDF was one of 11 organizations across the country to receive the inaugural Social Innovation Fund grant, totaling $7.5 million over five years from the Corporation for National and Community Service.

 REDF’s 2008 article “Out of Philanthropy’s Funding Maze: Roadmap #1, Strategic Co-Funding” suggested that philanthropy could adapt investor approaches to increase impact.
 In 2012, Grantmakers for Effective Organizations used the updated paper to encourage co-funding.